IntentArchitect/Docs/articles/getting-started/take-a-tour/take-a-tour.md

 ![Diff Example](images/diff-example.png)
 _An example diff of changes made to a C# interface that's managed by Intent Architect._

-The Software Factory Execution can also be minimized while its busy processing the changes it needs to apply.
+The Software Factory Execution can also be minimized while it's busy processing the changes it needs to apply.
 This is useful when processing times might be long or for executing additional Software Factory Executions in parallel.
 You can end a Software Factory Execution prematurely by clicking on the Red button with the cross.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/software-factory-minimize.mp4"></video></p>